Tumon Real Estate and Tamuning Real Estate

-Tumon and Tamuning are true centers for retail and commercial activity, and were home to a projected 21,024 residents in 2010.
+Tumon and Tamuning are true centers for retail and commercial activity and are home to an estimated 19,685 residents in 2018.
 Both have an abundance of shopping and dining establishments.
 Be on the lookout for great deals at The Plaza, Tumon Sands Plaza, Duty Free Shoppers Galleria or Guam Premier Outlets, which has a big movie complex, food court and other popular restaurants.

 If you don't want to be right where the tourists are but prefer to be close enough to everything, then residing in Tamuning is for you.
 Tamuning is where Guam Memorial Hospital is located as well.
 It features many schools from K-1 to high school.
 It is home to public schools and private schools alike, including LBJ Kindergarten School, Tamuning Elementary School, John F. Kennedy High School, St. Anthony Catholic School and St. John Episcopal School.
 Tamuning is also the economic center of the island situated on the entire Oka Point peninsula, stretching all the way from Tumon Bay to Hagatna Bay north of Marine Corps Drive.

 Many modern properties in Tamuning attract a very diverse clientele.
-Examples of this are Alupang Beach Tower, Oka Towers, Agana Bay Condominiums, Agana Beach Condominiums and Alupang Cove Condominiums, some of the popular beachfront and oceanfront condominiums along Hagatna Bay and Oka Point.
+Examples of this are Alupang Beach Tower, Oka Towers, Agana Bay Condominiums, Agana Beach Condominiums, Alupang Cove Condominiums and Summer Towers, some of the popular beachfront and oceanfront buildings along Hagatna Bay and Oka Point.
 There are also many smaller condominium developments in the village inland.
 Single-family residential neighborhoods are also found in the area, including Jonestown, the established subdivision of Perezville, as well as newer upscale developments like Villa Carmen and Talo Verde Estates.